larromba/EasyLife/README.md

 * Check the app every morning to see an overview of your day.
 Make this a habit.
 * When you have a thought, record it straight away.
 Don't worry about setting a date.
 You can reschedule it later.
 Make this a habit.
 * Think about key areas of your life and set them as projects.
 Update their priorities based on what needs your attention in the present.
 This will change over time.
+* Before using 'Focus Mode', organise the 'Today' section.

 ## Licence
 [![licensebuttons by-nc-sa](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0)